ugurozgen/vault-init-aws/README.md

 The vault-init service supports the following environment variables for configuration:

 * `CHECK_INTERVAL` - The time in seconds between Vault health checks.
 (300)
-* `GCS_BUCKET_NAME` - The Google Cloud Storage Bucket where the vault master key and root token is stored.
+* `S3_BUCKET_NAME` - The Amazon S3 Bucket where the vault master key and root token is stored.
-* `KMS_KEY_ID` - The Google Cloud KMS key ID used to encrypt and decrypt the vault master key and root token.
+* `KMS_KEY_ID` - The Amazon KMS key ID used to encrypt and decrypt the vault master key and root token.

 ### Example Values

 ```
 CHECK_INTERVAL="300"
-GCS_BUCKET_NAME="vault-storage"
+S3_BUCKET_NAME="vault-storage"
-KMS_KEY_ID="projects/my-project/locations/global/keyRings/my-keyring/cryptoKeys/key"
+KMS_KEY_ID="arn:aws:kms:us-east-1:1234567819:key/dead-beef-dead-beef-deadbeefdead"
 ```